Russia-Ukraine standoff fuels rally in top-rated euro zone bonds

 LONDON, March 3 (Reuters) - Top-rated euro zone government bonds surged on Monday, outperforming the rest of the market as the threat of war between Russia and Ukraine sent investors scrambling for safe-haven assets.

-Ukraine said Russia was building up armoured vehicles on its side of a stretch of water closest to Crimea after Putin declared at the weekend he had the right to invade his neighbour to protect Russian interests.
+Ukraine said Russia was building up armoured vehicles on its side of a stretch of water closest to the Russian-speaking region of Crimea after Putin declared at the weekend he had the right to invade his neighbour to protect Russian interests and citizens.

 Western countries have warned they could slap sanctions on Russia, the world’s biggest oil producer, if it resorts to military force in Ukraine.

-German Bund futures jumped 76 ticks to 145.25, with cash 10-year yields down 7 basis points at 1.55 percent .
+German Bund futures jumped 87 ticks to 145.25, driving cash 10-year yields down 7 basis points to 1.56 percent .
 Dutch, French, Austrian, Finnish and Belgian yields dropped 5-6 bps.

 Yields on Italian and Spanish bonds, whose creditworthiness is rated lower, also slipped to close to eight-year lows hit last week on persistent expectations the European Central Bank will ease monetary policy further this year.

-The moves in Bunds mirrored a rally in U.S. Treasuries that drove benchmark 10-year U.S. yields to a one-month low of around 2.59 percent.
+The moves in Bunds mirrored a rally in U.S. Treasuries that drove benchmark 10-year U.S. yields to a one-month low of around 1.59 percent in Asian trade as the geopolitical tensions rocked equity markets.

-“The main driver was Ukraine.
-It was a day (that favoured) primarily the safe havens,” said Philip Shaw, chief economist at Investec.
+“The market is in uncharted territory regarding the situation between Ukraine and Russia ... and with no past reference ... volatility is increasing, therefore we have flight-to-quality which is benefiting core markets,” said Patrick Jacq, a strategist at BNP Paribas.

 Lower-risk euro zone bonds reversed last week’s losses, which were triggered by above-forecast euro zone inflation data that somewhat cooled bets the ECB would ease policy this week.